Bids for the 1983 Pan American Games: Hamilton, Canada

 Hamilton submitted its bid offer to the Canadian Olympic Committee (COC) to be the Canadian host city in early April 1976.
 Canada was not happy with the recent 1976 Summer Olympics in Montreal.
 "The Montreal Olympics left a very bad taste because of its huge cost ... we want to prove that the Pan American Games can be held at a minimum cost," said Mayor John A. McDonald.
 The cost to host the 1983 Games in Hamilton would have been around $60 million; a contribution of $17 million each from the commonwealth and provincial government was expected to help with funding.

 Hamilton had previously hosted the (inaugural) 1930 Commonwealth Games.

 The city would have held 19 sports from July 16 to August 1, 1983.
 The main venue would have been the $32 million Ontario Sports Training Center, which was undergoing construction.
 The Pan American Village was going to be located at the same site as the 1977 Canadian Wrestling Championship, an event the city was already planning to host.

 In April 1977, Venezuela made a request to Canada to withdraw their bid for the Games, in which the Canadian government rejected.
 Earlier, in January of that year, the Hamilton's Games committee sent a telegram to the Venezuelan government, offering to drop the Hamilton bid if Venezuela wanted to bid.
 Venezuela sent no reply to the telegram, and did not enter a bid until after the PASO deadline.

 Havana, Cuba

-Cuba's late application for Havana to be to host city of the 1983 Games was made by an official of the Cuban Olympic Committee (COC) to PASO President Mario Vázquez Raña by a long-distance phone call.
+Cuba's late application for Havana to be the host city of the 1983 Games was made by an official of the Cuban Olympic Committee (COC) to PASO President Mario Vázquez Raña by a long-distance phone call.